slint-ui/slint/docs/langref/src/concepts/container.md

 }
 ```

-One way to implement such a `BoxWithLabel` uses a layout.
+You can implement such a `BoxWithLabel` using a layout.
 By default child elements like
 the `Text` element become direct children of the `BoxWithLabel`, but we need them to become
 children of our layout instead.
 For this purpose, you can change the default child placement by using
 the `@children` expression inside the element hierarchy of a component: